 Bar El Olivo – This Spanish style bar has lots of outdoor seating in a small park off the main street in Alcala La Real.
 Portions are generous and it gets busy.

 One of the popular local dishes is called Carne a la Secretaria which is a meat stew made with vegetables.
-I didnt have this as it was so hot on the day I visited.
-However I will check it out on my next visit.
+I didn´t have this as it was so hot on the day I visited.

 - 71 kilometres (44 mi) from Jaén